 Please note: this blog is not intended to provide legal or insurance advice of any kind.
 Always consult a lawyer to best understand your liability and need for insurance.

-1. What does playground insurance cover?
+1. So, what does playground insurance cover?

 Every insurance policy is a little different, but generally speaking, insurance policies provide coverage in two areas: damage and liability.

-A policy that covers damage may include protections and reimbursements for:
+First, a policy that covers damage may include protections and reimbursements for:

 - Weather and natural disaster damage